fabricioanciaes/fexlguide/docs/characters/vulcano-rosso.md

 #### Universal Strings

-!!! quote "2/5LK > 2/5MK > 2HK"
+!!! quote "2/5LK > 2MK > 2HK"
-    A nice, safe(?) and fairly rewarding chain as it scores you a knockdown and works off your standing or crouching kicks.
+    A somewhat okay string.
+Unfortunately, 2HK is - on block and can be punished by 2LK easily.
+If you space it correctly so that you are pushed back far enough, particularly in the corner, you can be pushed out far enough that you can block in time.

-!!! quote "2/5LK > 2/5MK > Command Normal > (Special/Super)"
+!!! quote "2/5LK > 2MK > Rage Of Vesuvio (236P/6P) > Torre Pendente Di Pisa (214214P/64P)"
-    A slightly more risky string as Command Normal is poor on block.

-!!! quote "2/5LK > 2/5MK > Special > Super"
+!!! quote "2/5LK > 2MK > Rage Of Vesuvio (236P/6P) > P Follow Up > Torre Pendente Di Pisa (214214P/64P)"
-    A nice and beginner friendly combo.
-Drop the combo at the special.
+    Basically THE combo for Vulcano Russo.
+Works anywhere on the screen, lets you get a good vortex setup by chasing after the opponent and is even better in the corner.
+This is the general framework for your combo.s

 #### Dash-In combos